Taiwan’s pet psychics gain ground with animal lovers looking for a connection

 How does he like where he is? (“It’s hard to describe, but nice.”)
 Could he come back in his next life as their pet? (“If the timing works, I will think about it!”)
 Hsu tells Chief his family is sorry they didn’t notice earlier that he was sick. (“You shouldn’t blame yourself.”)

 Taiwan is home to one of the world’s most active communities of pet psychics — or animal communicators, as Hsu and her colleagues prefer to call themselves.
-The cottage industry is fueled by residents’ growing devotion to their animals — increasingly a replacement for children — and desire for companionship during the pandemic.
+The cottage industry is fueled by residents’ growing devotion to their animals — increasingly a replacement for children — and desire for companionship during the coronavirus pandemic.

 Every few months, the Taiwan Animal Communication Center graduates a new class of students, keeping a roster of more than 80 certified professionals for hire.
 Hundreds like Hsu have been trained by other teachers at home or overseas, including the United States and Britain, where the idea of pet telepathy emerged earlier but has not been as popular as in Taiwan.
 It takes months to get an appointment with the most popular communicators.